This page explains how neem oil can help eczema sufferers and why natural remedies are the best treatment for eczema.

 "Atopic" refers to a lifelong tendency to allergies, like skin disorders, asthma or hay fever.
-And just like there is no cure for hay fever, there is also no cure for eczema.
+And just like there is no cure for asthma, there is also no cure for eczema.

 Eczema usually begins very early in life (infantile or baby eczema), most often before age 5.
-As many as 20% of children are affected, but most eventually grow out of it (though it can flare up again later in life).
-Only 1-2% of adults suffer from eczema, but it is becoming more and more common overall.
+As many as 20% of children are affected, but most eventually grow out of it.
+It can flare up again later in life.
+Only 1-2% of adults suffer from eczema but it is becoming more and more common overall.